dotnsf/select2input/README.md

 ### introduction

+0. Download this repository, and place **select2input.js** somewhere in your project( or CORS free CDN ).

-1. Load jQuery and select2input.js as above.
+1. Load jQuery and select2input.js in your HTML.

 2. Call **selectinput()** method for id-specified &lt;select&gt; element.